This entry is part 4 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-As an avid archer, I’ve always been intrigued by the idea of hunting these animals, which are prevalent in Arizona, New Mexico, and northern Mexico.
-It seems they are so common in this area that Bisbee has adopted a javelina, named Sparky, as their mascot to promote fire safety.
-(Similar to Smokey the Bear, but with local flair.)
-It’s incredible to finally see these animals in their natural habitat!
+As an avid archer, I’ve always been intrigued by the idea of hunting javelinas, which are common across Arizona, New Mexico, and northern Mexico.
+They’re such a fixture here that Bisbee even has a javelina mascot named Sparky to promote fire safety.
+It’s their version of Smokey the Bear, but with local flair.
+Seeing these animals in the wild for the first time was a real treat!

-As for why Bisbee, Sterling first learned of it during a BDR trip.
-(Section 1 of the Arizona BDR starts not far from Bisbee.)
-Soon after, when he contemplated moving to Arizona to be closer to Eva, he stumbled upon the Jonquil Motel for sale.
-As he described it, “I was planning to sell my Seattle home to buy a home in Arizona, then I found this motel that included a home!”
-The revenue he and Eva generate from the Jonquil more than covers their housing expenses, and although it still takes work on their part, they’ve been able to hire good people to help them manage this property.
-Additionally, the backyard (not featured) offers ample outdoor space for their events, both motorcycle-related and otherwise.
+Sterling first discovered Bisbee during a BDR trip, since Section 1 of the Arizona BDR starts not far from town.
+Later, when he and Eva were looking to relocate to Arizona, they came across the Jonquil Motel for sale.
+As Sterling put it, “I was planning to sell my Seattle home to buy a home in Arizona, then I found this motel that included a home!”
+The motel’s revenue more than covers their housing expenses.
+While it still requires effort, they have built a good team to help with day-to-day management.
+Out back, the property even has a large outdoor space for events, both motorcycle-related and otherwise.

 In the evening, we made our way to Mexico!
-This was unexpected, but after speaking with my Hipcamp host, I was convinced that we should cross the border for dinner today.
-(It’s only a 6-minute drive away from the border crossing at Naco.)
-The border crossing from the US to Mexico was very easy.
-However, shortly after arriving in Mexico, two stray dogs began to chase us on the main street.
-We fled and took refuge inside a Santander ATM room until they left.
+This wasn’t part of the plan, but after chatting with my Hipcamp host, I was convinced we should cross the border for dinner.
+(It’s only a six-minute drive to the crossing at Naco.)
+Getting into Mexico was easy enough.
+But not long after arriving, two stray dogs came charging at us on the main street.
+We ducked into a Santander ATM booth and waited them out before stepping back outside.

-Finally, on a separate and totally unrelated topic, there’s a bar at the border on the American side called the Gay 90’s Bar.
-This is where my Hipcamp hosts suggested that I park (“It’s right in front of the border crossing”).
-I remember seeing this on Google Maps when I got here, and coming from San Francisco, I just assumed it was for older gays.
-When I mentioned this to my hosts, they were like, “No, this isn’t even a gay bar.”
-Now I’m totally confused by it.
+On a totally unrelated note, there’s a bar at the border on the American side called the Gay 90’s Bar.
+My Hipcamp hosts suggested I park there since it’s right in front of the crossing.
+I had noticed it on Google Maps when I first arrived and, coming from San Francisco, I just assumed it was a bar for older gays.
+When I mentioned that to my hosts, they laughed and said, “No, it’s not even a gay bar.”
+Now I’m just completely confused by it.

 Comments are closed.